openconfig/gnmic/docs/user_guide/event_processors/event_add_tag.md

-The `event-add-tag` processor, adds a set of tags to an event message if one of the configured regular expressions in the values, value names, tags or tag names sections matches.
+The `event-add-tag` processor adds a set of tags to an event message if one of the configured regular expressions in the values, value names, tags or tag names sections matches.

 It is possible to overwrite a tag if it's name already exists.